jrodal98/Grade-Manager/README.md

 - Adding courses, assignment types, assignments, weights, and grades
 - Add extra credit assignments
 - Grade Calculation
+  - Remove specific assignments from grade calculation if desired
 - Edit using familiar keybinds

 ## Features to implement in the future
 - Undo/Redo functionality
 - Allow User to choose a style (css for the technically savy users or premade options for anyone else)